 Paras got pretty decent food and coffee, but I don’t go there often mainly because of their awesome interior design.
 Yap, you didn’t read it wrong – I love their interior design, and so does everyone else, so it really annoys the hell out of me when other customers constantly walk around the floor taking selfies.
 However, their avocado eggs benedict is divine!

-BONUS is a gelato shop that has several branches around Shanghai, and they got some adventurous flavours.
+BONUS is a gelato shop that has several branches around Shanghai, and they got some adventurous flavors.
 I’ve heard about their famous salted duck egg ice cream and been wanting to try it for a while.
 I know it sounds strange, but I was hooked after I had it once!
-I also crave for their Earl Grey tea flavour – it smells so good, and you can taste real tea leaves inside.
-It’s definitely one of my favourite gelato places in Shanghai if not the most.
+I also crave for their Earl Grey tea flavor – it smells so good, and you can taste real tea leaves inside.
+It’s definitely one of my favorite gelato places in Shanghai if not the most.

 New Blog Posts, IGTV, Instagram highlights, and YouTube videos